vipulnaik/diet-exercise-health/events/2024/2024-09-28-decision-to-experimentally-add-another-omega-3-supplement.md

 Also, I've decided to defer starting the dose to a few days after my [2024-10-09 dental cleaning](2024-10-09-dental-cleaning.md), so as not to create confounding factors.

+UPDATE 2024-10-10: I've started the protocol decided 2024-10-08; one dose each of Freshfield and sapling every day with my morning meal.